sim590/lain-wiki/weather.md

    ```
    See [here](https://github.com/copycat-killer/lain/issues/186#issuecomment-203400918) for a complete customization example.

-- ``followmouse``
+- ``followtag``

-   In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen when the widget is hovered with the mouse.
-By setting followmouse to true it will be shown on the same screen containing the widget.
+   In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
+By setting `followtag` to `true` it will be shown on the currently focused tag screen.

 - ``settings``

     In your `settings` function, you can use `widget` variable to refer to the textbox, and the dictionary `weather_now` to refer to data retrieved by `current_call`.
 The dictionary is built with [dkjson library](http://dkolf.de/src/dkjson-lua.fsl/home), and its structure is defined [here](http://openweathermap.org/weather-data).
     For instance, you can retrieve current weather status and temperature in this way:
     ```lua
     descr = weather_now["weather"][1]["description"]:lower()
     units = math.floor(weather_now["main"]["temp"])
     ```

-In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen when the widget is hovered with the mouse.
-By setting `followmouse` to `true` it will be shown on the same screen containing the widget.

 ## Usage
 The module creates a textbox widget (`myweather`) and an imagebox icon (`myweather.icon`).
 Add them to you wibox like usual.